Fudenberg-Research-Group/ChIP-FRiP/README.md

 | Homo sapiens  | RPE      |  Control     | H3K4me3  | N/A       | Nakato_2023   | SRR18024425  | GSM5899635    | GSE196450  |  Control        |
 </center>

+## q: why we need peak_bed column here and if we can remove peak_chip column
 **If you have your own bam files**, you can also create a metadata table based on the below template.
 Each row is one sample, if the sample does not have either BAM file or Peak BED file, then just leave the cell blank. (columns listed below are mandatory for pipeline.
 For convenience, you can also add more columns as above example output metadata table):
 | Condition               | Antibody | BAM          | Peak_BED         |
 |-------------------------|----------|--------------|------------------|